Step7750/ScheduleStorm-Server/README.md

 #### Note: Requires MongoDB to be running

-Go through `settings.json` and set the `enabled` and `scrape` settings to true for every university you'd like to enable.
+Rename `settings.example.json` to `settings.json` and set the `enabled` and `scrape` settings to true for every university you'd like to enable.

 The default port is 3000, you can change this in the settings file